M7Tro/chalk/README.md

 WebSocket is available on many browsers by default.
 To get a good understanding of web sockets, we will set up a socket-only server.
 And the client will be us sending stuff through the browser's console.

+To test the application  written for NodeJS, go to the browser console.
+WebSockets are available on many browsers.
+So you can write javascript code that uses the WebSocket funcitonality.

+You need to establish a websocket connection with a client: let ws = new WebSocket("ws://localhost:3000")

+You also should set up event listeners on the client: ws.onmessage = message => console.log(`Received a message from server: ${message}`)

+After that, you can send messages from the server using the debug console in VS code.
+To get access to it, launch the code using Run > Start Debugging

+You then send a message with connection.send()

+I got stuck.
+The connection does not work.
+The guy in video uses a debugger.
+So now I am learning how to debug in VS code.

+Debuggers are mostly available in IDE's.

+A debugger is a tool to help you figure out what is going on in your programm.

+Intuitively, people have been debugging without a debugging tool just using printing statements.
+Those printing statements would print values of variables and you would be able to understand the program flow/logic/etc this way.

+To avoid the mess of console.logs, you can use a debugger.
+In VS code, it shows you stuff like local and global variables in the variables section.

+A breakpoint is a moment/position in your code at which the debugger will 'freeze' and show you the variables/states ad that instant.

+The upper menu bar with different buttons lets you navigate the debugger through your code.

+There are step over, step into, step out.
+The step over moves the debugger to the next one.

+To access the VS code debugger, navigate to the PlayBug icon on the left vertical panel.
+You can view your breakpoints.

+Then you press "Run and Debug" and then you select the stuff you want to debug.

+Sections other than Variables are Watch and Callstack.

+Watch allows you to create custom values based on variables accessible to the debugger from the program.
+For example, you can view element of an array that is not explicitly shown by the debugger by default.

+To run the debugger, there must be at least one breakpoint.
+That is because the debugger does not stop running the program until it sees a breakpoint.

+Step over moves you to the next lie of code.
+Step into goes deeper into the functions/methods/stuff on the current line.
+Step out does the opposite by returning you to the function that called the function you are looking at.

+I don't know how he does it.
+I can't send any notifications with the debug console.
+I think I am going to try another tutorial.
+I am losing my mind.

+I found a thirty minute tutorial for socket io.
+It has both a backend and a frontend package for bidirectional communication.